Corey Robinson (offensive tackle)

-Corey Robinson (born May 21, 1992) is an American former professional football offensive tackle.
-He played college football at South Carolina, and was selected by the Detroit Lions in the seventh round of the 2015 NFL draft.
+Corey Robinson (born May 21, 1992) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, and was selected by the Detroit Lions in the seventh round of the 2015 NFL draft.
 He also played for the Carolina Panthers and Jacksonville Jaguars.

 College career

 Robinson began his college career at South Carolina as a transition player from offensive line to defensive line, before permanently switching back to offensive line as a redshirt sophomore in 2012.
 He logged 35 career starts in 38 games during his time as a Gamecock.